-Do I Want to Be a Park Naturalist?
+Should I Become a Park Naturalist?

 |Degree Level||Bachelor's degree|

-|Degree Field||Natural resources and conservation, forestry sciences, wildlife management*|
+|Degree Fields||Natural resources and conservation, forestry sciences, wildlife management|

 |Certification||Voluntary; can enhance career prospects|

-|Experience||Entry level with college degree; internship beneficial in providing work experience***|
+|Experience||No formal experience required; entry level with college degree; internship beneficial in providing work experience|

-|Key Skills||Critical-thinking and decision-making skills, ability to work with others, social awareness; communication and reasoning skills*|
+|Key Skills||Critical-thinking and decision-making skills, ability to work well with others, social awareness; communication and reasoning skills|

 Step 1: Earn an Undergraduate Degree

-Holding a bachelor's degree in such a major as environmental or biological sciences, forestry, wildlife management or natural resources is usually required of park naturalists.
+Holding a bachelor's degree in such a major as environmental or biological sciences, forestry, wildlife management, or natural resources is usually required of park naturalists.
 A large part of this job involves publicly interacting with people, so coursework in communications and public speaking would be beneficial.
 Coursework within an undergraduate program may include parks administration and planning programs, recreation and tourism, and leadership skills.

 Step 2: Apply for a Position